Qraft

 • Storing URLs, text, or large amounts of information

-• Smartphone scanning use cases
+• Smartphone scanning use cases (payments, tickets, business card exchange)

-• Environments needing error correction (outdoors, factories)
+• Environments needing error correction (outdoor signs, oil-stained factory floors)

 • Design-focused applications (logo QR codes, etc.)